keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/components/lifecycle-operator/_index.md

-**Keptn's Lifecycle Operator** is a Kubernetes [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that automates the deployment and management of the Keptn Lifecycle Controller components in a Kubernetes cluster.
+**Keptn's Lifecycle Operator** is a Kubernetes [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that automates the deployment and management of the Keptn components in a Kubernetes cluster.
 The Keptn Lifecycle Operator contains several controllers for **Keptn CRDs** and a **Mutating Webhook**.